Bishop Foley NS

 - Visitors/contractors present in school during school hours

 - Participation by pupils in religious ceremonies/religious instruction external to the school

-- Use of Information and Communication Technology by pupils in school
+- Use of Information and Communication Technology by pupils in school, including social media

 - Application of sanctions under the school’s Code of Behaviour including detention of pupils, confiscation of phones etc.